The ramifications of a civil penalty for immigration can extend far beyond a £20,000 fine.

 This power is limited to situations where an employer has previously been convicted of an illegal worker offence, or has received a civil penalty within the past three years, or has an unpaid civil penalty that was issued at any time.

-Challenging a civil penalty notice for illegal employment
+Appeal a civil penalty for immigration

 An employer who receives a civil penalty for immigration has the opportunity to object to the notice and provide further evidence that: